TrentoCrowdAI/crowdsourced-datasets/README.md

 **Usage consent**

 By using this tool you agree to acknowledge the original datasets and to check their terms and condition.
-Some data providers may require authentication, filling forms, etc. We include a link to the original source in the table above.
+Some data providers may require authentication, filling forms, etc. We include a link to the original source both in the table above and in the individual repository folders for usefulness.